Belgrade Fortress: Roman well (ca 1720s)

 After the Austrians occupied the northern Serbia in 1717, it was obvious that there is a problem of providing water for the city within the fortress.
 Main sources were two large rivers, Danube and Sava, but as Belgrade was quite often under siege or a battleground, it wasn't practical as the rivers would become unreachable during the sieges so they searched for an alternative.
 Within the scopes of a massive construction and reconstruction of Belgrade in the Baroque manner, from 1717 to 1731 a present facility was dug and a complex wooden mechanism was installed to lift the water up from the pit of 50 m.
 It was designed by Balthasar Neumann.
 Austrians originally intended to dig a proper water well.
 They descended to 54 m, which is below the water level in the Sava, but found no water and actually hit the impervious rock layer.
 Then they decided to adapt it into the cistern and to conduct all surface water into it.

 The mechanism was manually operated, worked on the lever principle and had 12 segments, or pistons, which all worked at the same time when operated.
 Water was then "climbing", being poured from one vessel into another.
-Being made of wood, it got rotten and completely disappeared in time, but sometimes it is mentioned as the beginning of the "industrial period" in Belgrade.
+Being made of wood, it either rotted away completely or was burned in the subsequent battles, but sometimes it is mentioned as the beginning of the "industrial period" in Belgrade.
 The copy of the schematics is still being kept in the library of the Matica Srpska in Novi Sad.
-Neumann also constructed a double spiral staircase which descends 35 m down the shaft and based it on the staircase in the Saint Peter Well in Orvieto, Italy.
+Neumann also constructed a double spiral staircase which descends 35 m down the shaft and based it on the staircase in the Saint Peter Well in Orvieto, Italy, in 1527 by Antonio da Sangallo the Younger.
 The diameter of the shaft is 3.4 m.
 The staircase has 212 steps and there is a small corridor at the bottom which connects two sections of the staircase, but it is usually flooded.
 On Austrian maps, it is named the Great Well, but when Serbian rebels liberated Belgrade from the Ottomans in the early 19th century they gradually named it the Roman Well as the common belief at the time was that all old buildings were Roman.